ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 get_users_kyc_list()
 ```
 A GET to `kyc.ost.com/api/v2/users-kyc` returns a list of all user-kyc objects.
 A `user-kyc` object provides some properties and status related information of the kyc details that a user had last submitted.
-The `user-kyc` objects are returned sorted by the date when the kyc details were first submitted, with the most recent `user-kyc` object appearing first.
+The `user-kyc` objects are returned sorted by the time when the latest kyc details were submitted, with the most recent `user-kyc` object appearing first.

 <u>**Input Parameters**</u>